rosen-bridge/utils/packages/service-manager/README.md

 Each action has some requirements which oversees service dependencies or dependants based on the action operation, i.e. "start" action requires service dependencies to be in appropriate state and "stop" requires service dependants to be stopped.
 For instance, if service A depends on service B, starting A requires service B to be in "running" state.

+The concept of dependency entails a service requiring another service or services to be in the specified state and it's hardcoded into the service implementation.
+Additionally, each service has `startService` and `stopService` methods which are only called after all requirements of their action are satisfied.

-### Action Scenario
+### Action

 The process of starting and stopping services in this system follows a hierarchical structure.
 This means that the start and stop operations of services are performed in a cascading manner, where starting a service triggers the start of its dependent services, and stopping a service also stops its dependants.
 Service manager checks and behaviors includes:

 - Pending Action Check:

   - Before any action is initiated, a check is performed to determine if there are any pending actions for the corresponding service in the `pendingActions` map.
-  - If no pending actions are found for the service, the new action is added to the action map.
+  - If no pending action is found for the service, the new action is added to the action map.
   - The action requirements are then examined and the necessary steps are taken to ensure they are satisfied.
   - Only when all requirements are met, the action is executed for the service.

-- Dependency Status Handling:

-  - Dependencies are handled through action requirements.
-  - For instance, if Service B depends on Service C and Service M, the status of these two services is checked for the "start" operation.
-  - If either Service C or Service M is not in the "running" state, the "start" operation for Service B is prevented.
-  - Conversely, when both Service C and Service M reach the appropriate states, the `startService` method is invoked for Service B.

 - Action Collision Handling: